lmammino/loige.co/src/content/posts/2026-03-28_farewell-fullstack-bulletin/index.md

 description: "After 458 issues, 3,073+ curated links, and nearly a decade of weekly curation, FullStack Bulletin is closing.
 Here's the story of the journey, why it's ending, and what lives on."
 ---

-> “There is no real ending.
-It’s just the place where you stop the story.”
+> There is no real ending.
+It’s just the place where you stop the story.
 > ― Frank Herbert

 After 458 issues, 3,073+ curated links, and almost nine years of showing up in your inbox every week, [Andrea](https://andreamangano.com/) and I have decided to close [FullStack Bulletin](https://fullstackbulletin.com) (the newsletter).
 For real this time...